-During 2020/21 the Covid pandemic has had a major impact on service delivery and the financial stability and risks of the Brigade.
+During 2021/22 the Covid19 pandemic continued to have a major impact on service delivery and the financial stability of the Brigade.
 Our robust risk management framework had identified the risk of a pandemic and thus we had preparations in place for such an event.
 The following actions have been implemented in order to address the pandemic.